Tetouan Ethnographic Museum: Foundation and history

 Founded in 1928, this museum was first known as the "Muslim home" or "Museum of Indigenous Arts" and was headquartered in the Bennouna house in the heart of the Medina.
 Later on, it was transferred to one of the bastions of the Tetouan enclosure, in Bab el Oqla and inaugurated on July 29, 1948.
 It is a historic fortress built on the orders of the Alaouite Sultan Moulay Abd al-Rahman around 1830.

 In January 2022, the National Museum Foundation re-opened the museum after months of renovation and maintenance.

 Museum content

 The museum is divided into 3 sections; the first deals with the geographical and historical presentation of Tetouan since its reconstruction in the 15th century until the Spanish presence, then the contemporary era (19th and 20th centuries).
 It also covers its golden age and prosperity from the 16th and early 17th centuries as well as its decline in the 18th century.

-The second section is an immersion in the urban organization of the old city and its various architectural elements.
-It also presents the 'Squndo', a 15th-century water distribution system that runs through the medina, as well as various architectural components, such as carved and painted wood, zellij, tombstones and doors.
+The second section focuses on the urban organization and architecture of the Medina of Tétouan.
+It presents the Squndo, the historic water-distribution system that runs through the medina, alongside architectural elements including painted and carved wood, zellij, friezes, funerary stelae and historic doors.

-The third section is dedicated to the arts and crafts of the old city of Tetouan, presenting a rich collection of ancient objects such as caftans, jewelry and instruments.
+The third section is devoted to the arts and crafts of Tétouan.
+Its displays include embroidery, leatherwork, costumes, bridal jewelry and objects associated with Arab-Andalusian music.
+The exhibition also presents Andalusian, Ottoman and Sephardic influences on the city's artistic traditions.